• Skip to primary navigation

 The Best DIY Cardboard Frame with Pasta

-Look no further for an awesome, easy kids Valentines craft.
+Look no further for an awesome, easy picture frame craft.
 This week we crafted these adorable DIY Cardboard Frames, decorated with some leftover rotini from dinner!

 👌 Why We Love DIY Cardboard Frames